-A growing list of New England Patriots players opt out of 2020 season over Covid fears
+A growing list of New England Patriots players opt out of 2020 season over Covid-19 fears

 "Me and my fiancée are just more concerned with the health of our family than football -- especially the new addition to our family," Hightower, who became a father earlier this month, told the NFL Network.
 Hightower's mother L'Tanya also has Type 2 diabetes, he said, and the linebacker's foundation raises money each year for the American Diabetes Association.

-Marcus Cannon, a 32-year-old tackle with two Super Bowl wins under his belt, also chose to opt out due to him having a high risk due to preexisting medical conditions, his agent told CNN.
+Marcus Cannon, a 32-year-old offensive tackle with two Super Bowl wins under his belt, also chose to opt out due to him having a high risk due to preexisting medical conditions, his agent told CNN.

 Patrick Chung, the team's starting safety, told ESPN.com's Mike Reiss he'd opt out as well.
-On Sunday night, Chung told podcast "Double Coverage" he and his wife were expecting a baby, according to Riess.
+On Sunday night, Chung told the podcast "Double Coverage" he and his wife were expecting a baby, according to Riess.

 The three players join running backs Brandon Bolden and Danny Vitale, as well as offensive linemen Najee Toran in sitting this one out, according to ESPN, meaning the Patriots account for approximately one-third of all players who have said they would opt out.